-- A. Pinellas County shall notify a vendor in writing within 10 days after receipt of an improper invoice, that the invoice is improper.
+- A. Pinellas County shall notify a vendor in writing within ten (10) days after receipt of an improper invoice, that the invoice is improper.
 The notice should indicate what steps the vendor should undertake to correct the invoice and resubmit a proper invoice to the County.
-The steps taken by the vendor shall be that of initially contacting the requesting department to validate their involce and receive a sign off from that entity that would indicate that the invoice in question is in keeping with the terms and conditions of the agreement.
-Once sign off is obtained, the vendor should then resubmit the invoice as a "Corrected Invoice" to the requesting department which will initiate the payment timeline. - 1.
-Requesting department for this purpose is defined as the County department for whom the work is performed. - 2.
+The steps taken by the vendor shall be that of initially contacting the requesting department to validate their invoice and receive a sign off from that entity that would indicate that the invoice in question is in keeping with the terms and conditions of the agreement.
+Once sign off is obtained, the vendor should then resubmit the invoice as a "Corrected Invoice" to the requesting department which will initiate the payment timeline. - 1.)
+Requesting department for this purpose is defined as the County department for whom the work is performed. - 2.)
 Proper invoice for this purpose is defined as an invoice submitted for work performed that meets prior agreed upon terms or conditions to the satisfaction of Pinellas County. - B. Should a dispute result between the vendor and the County about payment of a payment request or an invoice then the vendor should submit their dissatisfaction in writing to the Requesting Department.
 Each Requesting Department shall assign a representative who shall act as a "Dispute Manager" to resolve the issue at departmental level. - C. The Dispute Manager shall first initiate procedures to investigate the dispute and document the steps taken to resolve the issue in accordance with section 218.76 Florida Statutes.
-Such procedures shall be commenced no later than 45 days after the date on which the payment request or invoice was received by Pinellas County and shall not extend beyond 60 days after the date on which the payment request or invoice was received by Pinellas County. - D. The Dispute Manager should investigate and ascertain that the work, for which the payment request or invoice has been submitted, was performed to Pinellas County's satisfaction, and duly accepted by the Proper Authority.
+Such procedures shall be commenced no later than forty-five (45) days after the date on which the payment request or invoice was received by Pinellas County, and shall not extend beyond sixty (60) days after the date on which the payment request or invoice was received by Pinellas County. - D. The Dispute Manager should investigate and ascertain that the work, for which the payment request or invoice has been submitted, was performed to Pinellas County's satisfaction and duly accepted by the Proper Authority.
 Proper Authority for this purpose is defined as the Pinellas County representative who is designated as the approving authority for the work performed in the contractual document.
-The Dispute Manager shall perform the required investigation and arrive at a solution before or at the 60 days' timeframe for resolution of the dispute, per section 218.76, Florida Statutes.
+The Dispute Manager shall perform the required investigation and arrive at a solution before or at the sixty (60) day timeframe for resolution of the dispute, per section 218.76, Florida Statutes.
 The County Administrator or his or her designee shall be the final arbiter in resolving the issue before it becomes a legal matter.
 The County Administrator or his or her designee will issue their decision in writing. - E. Pinellas County Dispute Resolution Procedures shall not be subject to Chapter 120 of the Florida Statutes.
-The procedures shall also, per section 218.76, Florida Statutes, not be intended as an administrative proceeding which would prohibit a court from ruling again on any action resulting from the dispute. - F. Should the dispute be resolved in the County's favor interest charges begin to accrue 15 days after the final decision made by the County.
-Should the dispute be resolved in the vendor's favor the County shall pay interest as of the original date the payment was due. - G. For any legal action to recover any fees due because of the application of sections 218.70 et. seq., Florida Statutes, an award shall be made to cover court costs and reasonable attorney fees, including those fees incurred as a result of an appeal, to the prevailing party If it is found that the non-prevailing party held back any payment that was the reason for the dispute without having any reasonable lawful basis or fact to dispute the prevailing party's claim to those amounts.
+The procedures shall also, per section 218.76, Florida Statutes, not be intended as an administrative proceeding which would prohibit a court from ruling again on any action resulting from the dispute.